zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/decada-embedded.md

 ---
-title: 'DECADA Embedded - Microcontroller-Class Devices that Communicates with DECADA Cloud'
+title: "DECADA Embedded - Microcontroller-Class Devices that Communicates with DECADA Cloud"
 layout: layout-page-sidenav
 category: Sensors and IOT
+sub_collection_render: true
 description: DECADA Embedded (formerly known as MANUCA) are a family of microcontroller-class devices that can communicate directly to DECADA Cloud.
 bios:
   - name: Christopher Tong, Product Manager